Possibly our most colourful round-up yet, here are the top 18 cafes and restaurants in Bali to get your poke bowl fix...

 Head to the back of this vintage surf shop and you’ll find a peaceful garden café area with excellent coffee and healthy dishes throughout the day.
 One of the menu highlights is of course the Tuna Poke Bowl – a reinvention of the classic done right.
 It’s loaded with Mother Nature’s finest creations (avocado, mango, edamame and sesame-marinated local yellowfin) on a mixed bed of brown rice, finished off with a dash of ginger miso dressing.
 Not to mention Aloha vibes all around.
 Right on!

-So there you have it – time to pick up a poke!
+So there you have it – time to pick up a poke in Bali!